bitnami/charts/bitnami/minio/README.md

 ## Upgrading

+### To 16.0.0

+This major bump introduces the following changes:

+- `auth.useCredentialsFiles` has been renamed to `auth.usePasswordFiles`.
+Its default value has been changed from `false` to `true`.

+## To 15.0.0

+This version updates MinIO&reg; to major version 2025.

 ### To 14.9.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).